crysalead-js/dom-layer/README.md

 [![Build Status](https://travis-ci.org/crysalead-js/dom-layer.svg?branch=master)](https://travis-ci.org/crysalead-js/dom-layer)

-**Warning: work in progress**

 This library is a Virtual DOM implementation ala React.
-If this implementation is not the fasted one (though faster than the React and Mithril and with similar performances with Virtual DOM according to [vdom-benchmark](http://vdom-benchmark.github.io/vdom-benchmark/)), it's probably the simplest one to dig into.
+If this implementation is not the fasted one (though close to the fasted on [vdom-benchmark](http://vdom-benchmark.github.io/vdom-benchmark/)), it's probably the simplest one to dig into.
 It also provide a flexible API to be used as the foundation of your own front end solution.

 *You can however see some live benchmark in the [examples/speedtest](http://rawgit.com/crysalead-js/dom-layer/master/examples/speedtest/speedtest.html) directory.*

 ## The Virtual DOM API

+* Uses a straightforward `mount()`/`unmount()`/`update()` API
+* Can on mount an array of virtual nodes (i.e. not limited to a single root)
+* Delegated event system (via `events`)
+* Supports DOM level O event (via `props`)
+* Supports SVG, MathML as well as [Custom Elements & type extension](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/)
+* Allows to create his own virtual nodes
+* Server side rendering facilities

-### The different type of nodes
+### The different type of virtual node

-Out of the box, the `Tag` and `Text` node are available for representing DOM elements.
+Out of the box, only the `Tag` and `Text` node are available for representing DOM elements.
+It should be enough for most abstractions.
 However it still possible to build your own ones.
-It may be useful if you are considering to manage virutal nodes like `Comment` or `Doctype` in a higher level of abstraction.
+For example you can create your own virutal nodes like `Comment` or `Doctype` for some particular reason or some `ShadowTag` to play with [Web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM).
+Since all virtual nodes embed their rendering & patching strategy, all options are possible.
+For example you can image a `StaticHtml` node which render some static HTML and just bail out on patching.

 #### Example

-So as an example, let's build the virtual representation of a simple `<div id="message">Hello World</div>`.
+So as a simple example, let's build the virtual representation of `<div id="message">Hello World</div>`.

 ```js
 var Tag = require("dom-layer").Tag; // or `domLayer.Tag` from a browser.